aphp/redcap-helmchart/README.md

 ## How is this project licensed?

-The informations about the licensing and the dependencies of this project can be found under :
+The information about the licensing and the dependencies of this project can be found under :
 - The [project's license file](./LICENSE)
 - The [legal notice](./NOTICE)